 Dr Michaela Benson is the project lead and a sociologist based at Goldsmiths, University of London.
 Her responsibilities on the project include, primary research with UK Citizens living in the Lot and Toulouse, project management and coordination, and hosting the project podcast.

-Michaela is renowned for her work on British migration, conducting research and writing on this topic since the early 2000s.
+Michaela is internationally renowned for her research with UK citizens living in rural France, conducting research and writing on this topic since the early 2000s.
+She is particularly interested in themes of identity, citizenship and belonging.
+This research has featured in the media and on BBC Radio 4’s flagship social science programme, Thinking Allowed.
 In 2011, she published her book The British in Rural France with Manchester University Press, which was shortlisted for the British Sociological Association’s Philip Abrams Memorial Prize (2012).

 Professor Karen O’Reilly is the Professorial Research Fellow on the project.
 Her responsibilities on the project include conducting primary research with UK citizens who have made Andalusia their homes and helping with the design of the citizens’ panel.